alfiosalanitri/wordpress-local-tunnel/README.md

 This will:

 - Export your local WordPress database (or use the provided dump file inside import directory) and import it into the Docker MySQL instance.
+- Create a backup of the wp-config.php file to restore manually when the presentation ends.
 - Create the wp-config.php file with Docker credentials.
 - Start MySQL, Apache, and PHP using Docker.
 - Mount your WordPress directory into the Docker container.